pelpuo/rvisor_docs/docs/API/railbasicblock.md

-    BRANCH,             // Basic block ends with a conditional branch instruction DIRECT_JUMP,        // Basic block ends with a direct jump (e.g., JAL with known offset) INDIRECT_JUMP,      // Basic block ends with an indirect jump (e.g., JALR to a register value) FUNCTION_CALL,      // Basic block ends with an instruction recognized as a function call (e.g., JAL/JALR to a function) FUNCTION_RETURN,    // Basic block ends with a function return instruction (e.g., JALR x0, 0(ra)) SYSCALL,            // Basic block ends with a system call instruction (e.g., ECALL) SEGMENTED           // Basic block was segmented due to reasons other than a control flow instruction (e.g., max size, instrumentation point)
+    BRANCH,             // Basic block ends with a conditional branch instruction DIRECT_JUMP,        // Basic block ends with a direct jump (e.g., JAL with known offset) INDIRECT_JUMP,      // Basic block ends with an indirect jump (e.g., JALR to a register value) SEGMENTED           // Basic block was segmented due to reasons other than a control flow instruction (e.g., max size, instrumentation point)
 } rvisor_bb_type;
 ```
 * **`BRANCH`**: The basic block terminates with a conditional branch.
 Its execution may lead to a "taken" path or a "fall-through" path.
 * **`DIRECT_JUMP`**: The basic block terminates with a jump instruction where the target address can be determined statically.
 * **`INDIRECT_JUMP`**: The basic block terminates with a jump instruction where the target address is determined at runtime (e.g., from a register).
-* **`FUNCTION_CALL`**: The basic block terminates with an instruction identified as a direct or indirect function call.
-* **`FUNCTION_RETURN`**: The basic block terminates with an instruction identified as a function return.
-* **`SYSCALL`**: The basic block terminates with a system call instruction.
 * **`SEGMENTED`**: The basic block was ended by R-Visor for reasons other than encountering a typical control-flow terminating instruction.
 This could be due to reaching a maximum block size, an explicit instrumentation point, or other internal R-Visor logic.

 ---